Realizations of countable Borel equivalence relations: The space of subshifts

-Informally this implies that there is no ``uniform Borel method'' that will construct a compact action realization for each aperiodic, non-smooth CBER, even if it is given as a subshift of $(\R^\N)^{\F_\infty}$.
+Informally this implies that there is no ``uniform Borel method'' that will construct a compact action realization for each CBER with a compact action realization, even if it is given as a subshift of $(\R^\N)^{\F_\infty}$.